RESEARCH STARTER

 In addition to the problems that can be caused by too much or too little of these hormones, the presence of high levels of catecholamines can indicate a number of different health conditions.
 These include extreme stress and anxiety, some types of enzyme deficiencies, a condition called Menkes syndrome, and baroreflex failure, which is a rare condition in which blood pressure levels fluctuate.
 High levels can also result in high blood pressure, which might be experienced as chest pain, anxiety, a rapid and pounding heartbeat, sweating, and headaches.

 Urine testing to determine catecholamine levels can involve a single catch of urine.
 However, a collection of urine over twenty-four hours is more common.
 The test is done at home.
-For twenty-four hours, all the urine the patient produces is collected in a container that includes a preservative and is provided by the physician's office.
-Twenty-four-hour testing is done because a person's levels of catecholamine can vary dramatically throughout the day.
+For twenty-four hours, all the urine the patient produces are collected in a container that includes a preservative and is provided by the physician’s office.
+Twenty-four-hour testing is done because a person’s levels of catecholamine can vary dramatically throughout the day.
 A long testing period considers this.

 While high levels of catecholamine can be an indicator of a number of conditions, some of them serious, testing for this compound is not usually the only test performed.
 It is simply the beginning of a process of diagnosis.
 Many of the conditions indicated by high catecholamine levels are treatable.